 This syndrome includes recurrent episodes of fever with aphthous stomatitis (mouth sores) and pharyngitis (sore throat with redness).
-Occasionally, there also may be exudate (white patches on the tonsils) and usually the lymph nodes in the neck are enlarged (adenitis).
+Occasionally, there may also be exudate (white patches on the tonsils) and usually, the lymph nodes in the neck are enlarged (adenitis).
 Episodes of fever start suddenly and last for 3-7 days.
-Fevers occur routinely every few weeks (usually between 3 - 6 weeks); often, families know the exact day when an episode will start.
+Fevers occur routinely every few weeks (usually between –3 - 6 weeks); often, families know the exact day when an episode will start.
 Some children have other symptoms like joint pain, rash, abdominal pain, headache, vomiting or diarrhea.
 Children are completely well between episodes.

-The aim of the treatment will be to control symptoms during the episodes of fever, to shorten the duration of the episodes, and to prevent episodes from occurring.
+The aim of treatment is to control symptoms during the episodes of fever, to shorten the duration of the episodes, and to prevent episodes from occurring.
 The fever usually does not respond well to acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs like ibuprofen (Advil or Motrin).
 A single dose of steroids (usually prednisone or prednisolone), given when the symptoms first start, dramatically shortens, and often even ends, the episode.
-However, the time between episodes also may be shortened with this treatment, and the next episode may occur earlier than expected.
+However, the time between episodes may be shortened with this treatment, and the next episode may occur earlier than expected.

-Written by Philip Hashkes, MD, MSc, Shaare Zedek Medical Center and the Hebrew University, Jerusalem, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.